 No. The 3 core courses (TMED 800, 801, 802) are required for all students enrolled in our programs.
 For PhD students who hold a master’s degree in an area related to their current research, the elective course requirement could be waived.
 The decision will be made on a case-by-case basis, and approval needs to be sought through the Graduate Program Committee.

 Do I need to contact a Faculty before I apply?

 It is not required to contact a Faculty member BEFORE you apply.
 We recommend that you do so as soon as possible so that you could learn more about the alignment of Faculty member’s expertise and your research interests.
 You can use the “Contact Faculty Member/Researcher” function via our website.
 Please note that you must be accepted by a specific supervisor in order to be in the program; the responsibility to find a supervisor lies with the student.

 My transcripts do not use Letter Grade.
 How do I know if I fulfill the admission requirements?

 At Queen’s, a B+ is equivalent to a percentage conversion of 77-79.9% and a Grade Point Average of 3.3 (out of 4.3), and an A- is equivalent to a percentage conversion of 80-84.9% and a Grade Point Average of 3.7 (out of 4.3).

 Do I need to decide a research area before I apply?

 While it is not essential to commit to a research area before applying, it is important to consider your background when approaching supervisors about potential projects.
 Please note that you must be accepted by a specific supervisor in order to be in the program; the responsibility to find a supervisor lies with the student.

 Do you accept international students?

-We are not accepting international students for the 2019/20 academic year, however this is a consideration for future years.
+We are are accepting international students for the 2020/21 academic year.

 What’s Translational Medicine?
 How is it different from other graduate programs?